-Of course, AMCL is only possible with an a priori map.
-ABBY's maps were generated by the robot itself, using the same LIDAR used for AMCL and the gmapping SLAM package.
-Gmapping uses a Rao-Blackwellized particle filter to generate maps as it localizes.
-Gmapping was considered as a possibility for the absolute localization scheme on ABBY.
-The main advantage of gmapping over AMCL is that it does not require an a priori map, making it easier to install the robot in a novel environment.
-However, gmapping on ABBY was unable to reliably traverse doorways without accumulating error.
-This was sufficient reason not to use it for localization.
-In addition, the maps generated with gmapping were manually edited to remove skews from going through doors.

 Combining odometry with AMCL yields results that are better than either one alone.
 Because AMCL takes so long to compute, it cannot be used to approximate continuous localization.
-This makes it unsuitable for local planning, which updates at 16 Hz.
+The local planner for the mobile base updates at 12 Hz, which is faster than AMCL can update.
 Whereas odometry is more suitable for the local planner, the error it accumulates as the robot runs eventually makes it unsuitable for global planning.
-In order to combine these two methods, two transforms are stored in the robot’s TF tree.
+The results of two methods are fused by storing two transforms in the robot’s TF tree, as shown in .
 One transform is between the robot’s base_link (a coordinate frame with its origin on the floor between the robot’s wheels) to its parent, the odometric frame odom.
-This transform is updated by the odometric state estimator on the cRIO at 50 Hz and provides an approximately continuous position estimate.
+This transform is updated by the odometric state estimator on the cRIO at 50 Hz and provides a higher resolution position estimate.
 Local planning is performed in the odom frame.
-The top level transform is from the map frame (the absolute coordinate system) to the odom frame and the map frame.
+The top level transform is from the map frame (the absolute coordinate system) to the odom frame.
 This transform is updated by AMCL, which runs an update every time the robot moves more than 0.05 meters in translation or 0.1 radians in rotation.
-On each AMCL update, the transform from the map to odom frame is change such that it cancels out any error in the tranform from the odom frame to the robot's base_link.
-Over a long period of operation the odom transform may accumulate significant error, but the transform from the map frame to the base_link remains accurate because of the absolute localization updates.
+On each AMCL update, the transform from the map to odom frame changes such that it cancels out any error in the tranform from the odom frame to the robot's base_link.
+Over a long period of operation, the odom transform may accumulate significant error, but the transform from the map frame to the base_link remains accurate because of the absolute localization updates.